Data-JA/Profile/README.md

 # MSc Big Data Science

-Dissertation: Bayesian Networks as Medical Support for Cervical Cancer with R.
+_Dissertation: Bayesian Networks as Medical Support for Cervical Cancer with R_

 Applied Statistics _with R_
 * Time-series analysis from Twitter data